 Sage Gateshead opens on the Gateshead quayside.
 Constructed from curved panels of stainless steel, it is a centre for music and conferences with state of the art acoustics.

-2004 – North East says ‘No’ to devolution
+Nov 2004 – North East devolution ‘No’

 Ellington Colliery in Northumberland closes.
 It is the region’s last remaining colliery.
-The closure of this large mine, known as the ‘Big E’, brings to an end centuries of deep mining in the North East of England, although opencast mining still takes place across the region.
+The closure of this large mine, known as the ‘Big E’, brings an end to centuries of deep mining in the North East of England, although opencast mining still takes place across the region.

 2005 – Britain’s best park

 Saltwell Park in Gateshead is awarded the accolade of Britain’s best park.